mementum/backtrader/docs/quickstart.rst

 Several "BUY" creation orders were issued, our porftolio value was decremented.
 A couple of important things are clearly missing.

+  - The order was created but it is unknown if it was executed, when and at what price.

+    The next example will build upon that by listening to notifications of order status.

 The curious reader may ask how many shares are being bought, what asset is being bouth and how are orders being executed.
 Where possible (and in this case it is) the platform fills in the gaps:

   - self.datas[0] (the main data aka system clock) is the target asset if no other one is specified